 There are more reasons, besides the obvious safety issues, to not use a torch to heat your bottles.
 Many tracks have outlawed this practice and some sanctioning bodies such as IHRA, AMA/Pro-Star have as outlawed it as well.
 Those telltale scorch marks on a bottle may also prevent you from getting the bottle refilled at many locations.

-Electric Nitrous Bottle Heaters
+Wrap Around Electric Nitrous Bottle Heaters

 Even a 400 watt heater can take quite a while to bring a bottle up to racing temperatures in cool weather.
 If you're racing on a cool day, say 64 °F (700 PSI) and want to bring your bottle up to say 88 °F (900 PSI), you're looking at right around 18-20 minutes minimum to get it there.
 With this short amount of heating time, the bottle isn't going to be evenly heated either, we'll talk about that further in this article.

 The other drawback to most nitrous bottle heaters is they run on 12 volt DC current and draw a lot of amps which can run your battery down quickly when trying to heat a cold bottle.
-The folks at Applied Racing Components have a great solution for that problem with their new combo 12 volt DC / 110 volt AC Nitrous Bottle heater.
+The folks at Applied Racing Components have a great solution for that problem with their combo 12 volt DC / 110 volt AC Nitrous Bottle heater.

 Peltier Junction Nitrous Bottle Heater & Coolers

 A new bottle heater has come into favor among racers here in the last few years is called the Nitrousaurus-X by Carnivore Performance Products.
 It's the as first fully enclosed nitrous temp control system for use inside the car.
 The 11lb Nitrousaurus-X provides both heating and cooling functions and, according to Carnivore, will maintain the exact temperature that you want within one degree F!
 Carnivore advertises that the unit includes a built-in overheat thermostat protection with automatic system shutdown.